 In India, there are primarily two kinds of income tax return verification:

 - Verification using an Electronic Verification Code (EVC): EVC, a special code, is delivered to the taxpayer’s registered email address and cellphone number.
 The legitimacy of the taxpayer’s income tax return is checked using this code.
-EVC may be produced in a variety of ways, including bank ATMs, online banking, Aadhaar OTP, registered cellphone numbers, and registered email addresses.
+EVC may be produced in various ways, including bank ATMs, online banking, Aadhaar OTP, registered cellphone numbers, and registered email addresses.
 Taxpayers can complete the verification procedure by entering the EVC code in their income tax return when it has been generated.

 It is crucial to remember that taxpayers have 120 days from the day their income tax return was filed to finish the verification process.
 If the tax return is not verified within this time frame, it may be deemed invalid, in which case the taxpayer may be compelled to file a new tax return.